 Timing and frequency of screening for and assessment of pain depends on several factors.
-It can be useful to check with the unit/ institution where you work about pain assessment frequency.
 You should perform routine screening for and assessment of pain at specific times and during certain situations such as:

-- Admission to a healthcare setting. - Primary healthcare visit. - Start of shift when first assessing a client. - Change in the client's condition (e.g., change in vital signs) or other potential physiological or behavioural signs of pain.
-Oftentimes, pain is assessed with each set of vital signs. - Prior to a procedure or activity to establish a baseline (e.g., walking for the first time postoperatively) as well as during and after a procedure or activity. - After treatment (e.g., after the provision of pain medication such as analgesics) and continued reassessment until treatment takes effect.
+- Admission to a healthcare setting. - Primary healthcare visit. - Start of shift when first assessing a client. - Change in the client's condition (e.g., change in vital signs) or other potential physiological or behavioural signs of pain. - Prior to a procedure or activity to establish a baseline (e.g., walking for the first time postoperatively) as well as during and after a procedure or activity. - After treatment (e.g., after the provision of pain medication such as analgesics) and continued reassessment until treatment takes effect.
 Reassessment is often based on the medication's onset of action (how long the medication takes to begin taking effect), peak effectiveness (how long it takes for the medication to be at its maximum concentration in the body, thus its greatest therapeutic effect) and duration (length of time that a medication produces a therapeutic effect) (Chippewa Valley Technical College, n.d.).
-Continued reassessment of pain may be needed so that you can determine whether additional treatment is required.
+Continued reassessment of pain may be needed so that you can determine whether additional treatment is required. - When there is a written order for pain assessment.
+For

-• When there is a written order for pain assessment.
-For example, physicians and nurse practitioners sometimes provide written orders for pain assessments (e.g., pain assessment every four hours or pain assessment every eight hours).
+38 | Timing and Frequency of Screening for and Assessment of Pain example, physicians and nurse practitioners sometimes provide written orders for pain assessments (e.g., pain assessment every four hours or pain assessment every eight hours).